Doctor Answers: How to Prevent Prostatitis?

 Your weight can also influence prostate health and its function.
 Being overweight, especially having excess fat in the abdominal area, is associated with prostate problems, including prostate cancer and benign prostatic hyperplasia or enlarged prostate.

-Weight loss can help reduce the risk of prostate and improve the general health of this important gland.
-If you’re already of healthy weight, you should strive and maintain it in the normal range.
+Weight loss can help reduce the risk of prostate cancer and improve the general health of this important gland.
+If you’re already of a healthy weight, you should strive and maintain it in the normal range.

 Weight loss may seem like such a difficult task, especially for men who have been trying to slim down unsuccessfully.
 However, persistence is crucial.
 Successful weight loss requires a combination of a healthy diet, regular exercise, and other healthy habits.